Progressive Conservative Party of Newfoundland and Labrador: Dunderdale era (2010–2014)

 While her government's satisfaction increased throughout the last quarter of 2013, there was little change in Dunderdale's personal numbers or support for the Progressive Conservative Party.
 A CRA poll released in December showed the party had move back into second place, due to a collapse in NDP support, but the gap between them and the first place Liberals increased significantly.
-The Progressive Conservatives polled at 29 percent compared to 52 percent for the Liberals and 19 percent for the NDP.
+The Progressive Conservatives polled at 29% compared to 52% for the Liberals and 19% for the NDP.
 Dunderdale faced many questions about her leadership but stated numerous times she was not resigning before the next election.

 In early January 2014, the province experienced wide spread power outages that effected 190,000 customers.
 The outages were a result of cold temperatures coupled with problems at generating facilities.
 The outages lasted for several days which caused businesses to close and delayed the opening of schools and post-secondary institutes following their Christmas break.
 Dunderdale faced criticism for not addressing the public until several days after rolling blackouts began.
 When she did address the public Dunderdale was accused of downplaying the significance of the blackouts.
 Former cabinet minister Shawn Skinner said Dunderdale lacked empathy and compassion when stating that there was no crisis.
 After weeks of outrage over her handling of the power issue, which saw a PC MHA cross the floor to the Liberals, it was reported that Dunderdale was returning early from vacation to announce her resignation.

 On 22 January 2014, Dunderdale announced her resignation as premier in the lobby of the Confederation Building, stating "just as you know when it's time to step up, you also know when it is time to step back, and that time for me is now."
 Dunderdale said that Finance Minister Tom Marshall would succeed her as premier and become interim leader of the Progressive Conservatives while the party held a leadership convention to find a permanent successor.